crawleya/Travelling-Salesperson-Problem/README.md

 The program accepts problem instances as text files on the command line.

-The problem instance will be a text file.

-Each line defines a city with an identifier, the x-coordinate, and the y-coordinate separated by white space
+Each line of the input file defines a city with an identifier, the x-coordinate, and the y-coordinate separated by white space

 To execute: